JR-Vickers/JR-Vickers/README.md

-- 👋 Hi, I’m @JR-Vickers
+- 👋 Hi, I’m jarrett
-- 👀 I’m interested in blockchains.
+- 👀 I’m interested in Urbit.
-- 🌱 I’m currently learning Solidity.
+- 🌱 I’m currently learning Hoon.
-- 💞️ I’m looking to collaborate on dApp projects.
 - 📫 How to reach me: @0xVickers on Twitter

 <!---